eduarias/beyonex/Readme.md

 To execute the tests:

 `$ docker compose up --abort-on-container-exit`

+Note that if you get an error like this: (which is related to docker itself)

+`error getting credentials - err: exec: "docker-credential-desktop": executable file not found in $PATH, out: '' `

+One solution is that in ~/.docker/config.json change credsStore to credStore.

 ### Read results
 Once tests are executed for the first time and `output` folder should be